The man who retrieved the Ashes

 A thrilling end to a damp day at Edgbaston as India held their nerve to overcome England in the final of the last edition of the Champions Trophy.
 In a match reduced to 20 overs, India were kept down to 129 thanks to Ravi Bopara's 3 for 20 with his dibbly-dobbly medium-pace.
 Bopara was in fine nick with the bat too and took England to a point when they needed 28 off the last three overs.
 But Ishant Sharma, Ravindra Jadeja, and R Ashwin turned the tables at the death.
 Leading them was the ice-cool MS Dhoni, who became the first captain to win all ICC trophies.

 Zimbabwe's first captain is born.
 Dave Houghton was also their first centurion, after making a painstaking 121 against India in Zimbabwe's inaugural Test, in Harare in 1992-93.
 Then his approach was dictated by the weight of the occasion, but ordinarily he was an attacking batsman of real quality.
 Against Sri Lanka in Bulawayo two years later, he smashed a massive 266, but his most famous innings came before Zimbabwe were granted Test status.
 In the 1987 World Cup, Houghton made a glorious 142 against New Zealand in Hyderabad - only one other Zimbabwean scored more than 12 - and led his side from 104 for 7 to within three runs of New Zealand's 242 for 7.
-He later became national coach, and he is now a TV commentator.
+He later became national coach and a TV commentator.

 A massive partnership at Lord's, as Bill Edrich and Denis Compton, in the middle of their greatest year, punished a modest South Africa attack.
 The pair added 370, with Edrich cracking 189 and Compton 208.
 At the time it was the highest partnership for the third wicket in a Test.
 It remains England's highest for the third wicket, and is the highest for any wicket in a Lord's Test.